GFZ-Centre-for-Early-Warning/caravan/APACHE_INSTALLATION_README.txt

 In case of issues, see first http://stackoverflow.com/questions/9827377/setting-matplotlib-mplconfigdir-consider-setting-mplconfigdir-to-a-writable-dir and potentially modify caravan.wsgi os.environ (see caravan.wsgi) IT IS NEVERTHLESS STRONGLY SUGGESTED TO ADDRESS THIS PROBLEM TO APACHE EXPERTS ONLY

+FINAL SOLUTION:
+THE LINK ABOVE (STACKOVERFLOW) DID NOT WORK.
+MAYBE BECAUSE WE DO NOT EXPLICITLY IMPORT MATPLOTLIB BUT IT IS USED BY MCERP
+I SOLVED IN LHOTSE BY CREATING THE DIRECTORY LIKE THIS: sudo mkdir /var/www/.matplotlib sudo chown -r www-data.www-data /var/www/.matplotlib

 2) sometimes lxml is not installed (PYTHON PACKAGE): sudo apt-get install libxml2-dev libxslt-dev python-dev